ruchivaishnav27/Build-An-API-For-Your-Social-Network/README.md

 ## Installation

 To use this application, one must first install Express.js and Mongoose, also known as MongoDB.
-Then they can follow along using this live link:
+Then they can follow along using this link:

 ## Usage

-One can use this application to create create an API of their social network.
+One can use this application to create an API of their social network.

 ## Credits